 More of a guideline than a rule, this generalization is based on the little information that’s publicly available.
 Insurance companies tend to not share this kind of data.

-That said, getting more than a couple of tickets in a relatively short time span may cause your rates to go up.
-This includes moving violations like speeding, running a red light, etc. You may be labeled a high-risk driver if you get too many traffic tickets, and you may have to pay higher premiums.
+That said, getting more than a couple of tickets in a relatively short time span will cause your rates to go up.
+This includes moving violations like speeding, running a red light, etc. You may be labeled a high-risk driver if you get too many traffic tickets, and you'll pay higher premiums.

 Unlike moving violations, causing an accident doesn’t have a “three strikes” style policy.
 Unfortunately for those prone to car accidents, you can be moved from preferred to standard risk if you cause a car crash.

-In fact, most insurers will label you high risk if you’re responsible for just one accident.
+In fact, most insurers will label you high-risk if you’re responsible for just one accident.
 This is especially true if the wreck causes injury, or worse.
 Even if you’re lucky enough to avoid a high-risk driver label after causing an accident, you’re still not out of the weeds.
 You’re still virtually guaranteed a rate increase.